slimlime/exploratory/README.md

 ~~~~

 Tunstall gets the best results for maximum word size of three, no surprise really because it is the forerunner to LZW.
 LZ as in Lempel-Ziv.
 As I said, those guys had it all figured out (along with Welch in this instance).
-And so Tunsstall is the winner as it is so simple.
+And so Tunstall is the winner as it is so simple.